dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

   testParameterFiles:
     - /workflow.cwl

-and you selected ``./my/fantastic/workflow/.github`` as the path parameter, then the Yaml Command Line Validator Tool would check that the file ``./my/fantastic/workflow/workflow.cwl`` exists.
+and you selected ``./my/fantastic/workflow/.github`` as the path parameter, then the Dockstore Yaml Command Line Validator Tool would check that the file ``./my/fantastic/workflow/workflow.cwl`` exists.

 .. discourse::
     :topic_identifier: 5577